-Ushering in a new sports nation
+Ushering in Ukraine as a new sports nation

 “Today, I am not competing but I’m sharing my knowledge and experience,” says Tatiana Gutsu.
 Her comment is only fitting, since the former Ukrainian Olympian is set to be inducted into the International Gymnastics Hall of Fame.

 One of the last gymnastics prodigies to emerge from the USSR, Gutsu was also the first to bring out the Ukrainian national anthem and the now all-familiar blue and yellow flag when she won gold at the 1992 Olympics.

 That was 30 years ago.
 Now, she runs the Tatyana Gutsu Gymnastics Academy located in Farmington Hills, Michigan.
 After sending winners to state and regional events, this year she’ll be leading her group to the Xcel Championship Invitationals in Daytona Beach, Florida.

 In 1991, Gutsu was a 15-year-old unleashing her talents at the World Championships in Indianapolis, Indiana.
 As she leaped and tumbled her way to a team victory inside the Hoosier Dome, the USSR back home was cratering at the seams.

 It was the last World Championships for the Soviet Union.
 The old communist empire would break up into its 15 republics, never again to compete as a monolithic bloc.

 In addition to team gold, Gutsu nabbed 2 individual silver accolades, one in the Uneven Bars and one in the Balance Beam.
 Her signature high double layout off the beam earned her the nickname ‘The Painted Bird of Odessa’.